uio-bmi/immuneML/docs/source/datamodel.rst

 in their original format, they are encoded so that they can be further analyzed.
 Examples of the encoding include k-mer decomposition and encoded a repertoire by k-mer frequencies, vector embeddings on repertoire level and others.

-Dataset parameters is a Python dictionary which includes all information types that are available for each repertoire.
+RepertoireDataset parameters is a Python dictionary which includes all information types that are available for each repertoire.